 Our tips on how to care for a bedridden elderly person include the following:

-- Keep the sheets and blankets clean.
+- Keep the bed linens and blankets clean.

 - Proper bedding to make your senior loved one as comfortable as possible.

 - Keeping to a schedule which helps with personal hygiene, medications, meals, etc.